tangerinemarigold/IThinkHowYouWinThisWholeThingIsToNotLoseYourMind_ImFineIThinkYoureFineJasonLostHisMindSoWasItWorthIt/README.md

 it's difficult for me to watch a movie or anything, because this whole thing is so interesting everything else pales in comparison. even to some of the best literature, to which i find myself saying, "been there, done that". this whole thing is a little bit of everything all at the same time, which makes sense because i threw almost everything i had at it.

 btw if yo ass keeps picking up chicks on interviews and you cheat on me, im soooo done with you. >:|

+not trying to be mean with the prenup, its the most responsible thing to do, BUT i do have a little bit of an inheritance from my parents and they want it to be used for something good like a house etc./charity, bc its from my grandparents. just an fyi.